pjotrWosik/Nauka-Rust/README.md

 **Project goal:** Create a simple terminal-based game where the program randomly selects a number, and the player has to guess it.
 The goal of this project is to practice logic, user interaction, and random number generation

+Allows performing simple guesing:

+ - only one number to guess
+ - first time using functions "fn"